kartik-v/yii2-app-practical-a/README.md

 Why yii2-practical-a?
 ---------------------

-After installing a `app`, in the yii2-advanced application you normally would access the frontend and backend by:
+After installing an `app` in the yii2-advanced application you normally would access the frontend and backend by:

 ```